ericsonga/APCSAReview/_sources/ArrayBasics/aLoopBackToFront.rst

    :feedback_a: The method will only return -1 if no value in the array is less than the passed value.
    :feedback_b: The method returns the index of the first item in the array that is less than the value, not the value.
    :feedback_c: Since the method loops from the back towards the front -15 is the last value in the array that is less than -13 and it is at index 1.
-   :feedback_d: No, the method correctly starts the index at values.length - 1 and continues as long as i is greater than or equal to 0.
+   :feedback_d: No, the method correctly starts the index at <code>values.length - 1</code> and continues as long as i is greater than or equal to 0.

-   Given the following code segment what will be returned when you execute: getIndexLastSmaller(-13);
+   Given the following code segment what will be returned when you execute: ``getIndexLastSmaller(-13)``;

    .. code-block:: java